PeckW/PeckW.github.io/index.md

 ## Portfolio
 Welcome!
 I am an aspiring programmer aiming to develop my skills.
 Currently finishing an MSc in Computing Systems.
-Looking for work or placement opportunities starting in september within game programming / software development / software engineering / software programming.
+Looking for work within game programming / software development / software engineering / software programming / AI programming / full stack development.

 Click my name to navigate back to this home page.

- Select a project to get a more detailed view.
+Select a project for a detailed view.

 ---